Obitoke-dera Temple

 ※Unauthorized reproduction of images on this page is prohibited

-According to temple legend, the empress of Emperor Montoku prayed at the temple and gave birth to a prince who later became Emperor Seiwa.
-As a result, the temple was built at Emperor Montoku's request in 858 and was named Obitoke-dera by imperial decree.
-Since then, the temple has received deep devotion from both the imperial family and private individuals, serving as a place for prayers for safe childbirth and fertility.
+According to temple legend, the Empress of Emperor Montoku prayed at this temple and gave birth to the prince who would later become Emperor Seiwa.
+For this reason, the temple was built at the request of Emperor Montoku in 858 and was named Obitoke-dera Temple by imperial decree.
+Since then, it has served as a place of prayer for safe childbirth and fertility, attracting devout faith from the imperial family and the general public alike.

 General Information